How to Mix and Use Gluten Free FlourGluten Free

 - Legume (pea, lentil, chickpea) – Beware, as anti-nutrients make these flours particularly hard to digest.

 - Skip the soy flour – You don’t need the hormone disruption in your life!
-Beware as many gluten free products in the store contain it.
+Beware as many gluten free products in the store contain it (scientific evidence that soy is bad for hormones).

 Once you’ve blended your crumbly and binding gluten free flours together, you must select a binding agent to hold everything together in the absence of gluten doing the job.